zapta/legacy_stepper_motor_analyzer/README.md

 Data | Description
 :------------ | :-------------
 Distance&nbsp;Histogram |  The horizontal axis indicates speed in full steps per second units.
-The height of each bar indicate the distance or numberr of steps in that speed range, with the length of the longest bar normalized to 100%.
+The height of each bar indicate the distance or number of steps in that speed range, with the length of the longest bar normalized to 100%.

 &nbsp;
 #### Page Actions